811th Cadet Squadron New Mexico Civil Air Patrol: Hot Air Balloon Operations

 In October 2013, New Mexico Sunrise hit power lines, sending both the pilot and the crew chief to the hospital.
 After the accident, Mark Kilgore, the pilot and owner of the balloon donated it to the New Mexico Wing of Civil Air Patrol to develop a balloon program.
 The aircraft had been repaired and returned to air worthiness.
 At the time Major Ben Noyce spearheaded the acquisition of New Mexico Sunrise and renamed the aircraft Phoenix, since it had arisen from its own ashes to find a new purpose.
 Through intensive recruiting, the 811th gained three balloon pilots to help develop the balloon program.
 Captain Al Lowenstein as the Chief Pilot and Captain Jessica Makin, both became the first cadre and check pilots.
 The addition of Captain Will Manus brought the instructors up to three.
 The program began with an intense Chase Crew training program, which graduated over 40 members in the first 6 months.
 On the 25th of January, Major Ben Noyce was the first Civil Air Patrol member to receive his private pilot certificate solely through a Civil Air Patrol Balloon Flight Program.
 With crews trained, 811th members, furnishing member-owned aircraft flew a young 9-year old who is going blind, whose wish was to fly in a hot air balloon.

 The 811th realizing that the program could not be sustained unless they trained new pilots started to develop a full flight training program where five members, three senior members and two cadet members, began intensive initial flight training.
 Partnered with the local balloon community, the 811th provided chase crews and its own balloon to local rallies and events.
 Daniel Lovato, who was the crew chief for New Mexico Sunrise, was the other individual that was severely injured in the accident prior to CAP gaining the aircraft.
 In February 2015, Captain Lowenstein of the 811th flew Daniel Lovato for the first time after the accident in the same aircraft.

 In June 2016, the balloon Phoenix was retired when it could no longer pass its annual airworthiness inspection.
 In the 18 months of operating with New Mexico Wing and starting the New Mexico Balloon Program, it produced five lighter than air pilots.
 Since Phoenix was retired, there was a need to find a replacement to continue the program.
 In October 2016, an order was placed with Lindstrand Balloons USA to build a custom envelope to replace the retired envelope of Phoenix.

 On December 27, 2016; New Mexico Wing took delivery of a ninety thousand cubic foot Lindstrand 90A Envelope named Integrity.
 Integrity Flew its first flight 8 January 8, 2016.

 Integrity has now participated in two Air Ventures in Oshkosh, Wisconsin and three Albuquerque International Balloon Fiestas.
 Integrity has exposed nearly 5 million people to Civil Air Patrol Balloon Operations while taking part in these events.
+Integrity as of 2023 is currently within inspections and repairs, and has not been active since 2022.